iiccsss/iiccsss.github.io/_pages/venue.md

 	}
 </style>

 IICCSSS 2023 will take place in Tübingen, Germany.
-Below you fill find the overview of the locations where the talks and other events will happen.
+Below you will find the overview of locations where talks and other events of the summer school will happen.

 ## Main venue

-Registration and all invited talks will take place in **Keplerstraße 2, 72074 Tübingen**.
+Registration, hackathon, and all invited talks will take place in **Keplerstraße 2, 72074 Tübingen**.
 The registration desk will open at 9.30 a.m. on Monday, September 11.
 We expect that most participants will be able to register during the designated registration slot between 9.30 and 10.30 a.m.; however, if you arrive later, you will still be able to register throughout the rest of the day.
+Additionally, on Monday, a room will be provided for you to store your luggage until the evening.

 <div class="row">
     <div class="col-lg-7 col-sm-7 m-auto">